LetoThe2nd/kmw/README.md

 [Linux Device Drivers, 3rd edition](http://lwn.net/Kernel/LDD3/) - a little outdated by now, but still contains lots and lots of valuable imformation.

 [Linux Cross Reference](http://lxr.free-electrons.com/) - the kernel sources as cross-referenced html.
-Great for vrowsing and folling symbols!
+Great for browsing and following symbols!

 [LinuxForU's Device Driver series](http://www.linuxforu.com/tag/linux-device-drivers-series/) - a very nice series on device drivers.
 Some parts have to be taken with a pinch of salt, but definitely a good read.